 When answering the question of which tea is healthier – green or black – Dr. Steinbaum said there was no competition –Green wins every time.
 She claimed there are many reasons for that.
 One is that green tea contains more polyphenols than black.

-A golden rule to explain this is that the lighter the tea, the more polyphenols you can count on.
+A golden rule to explain this is that the lighter the tea, the more polyphenols we can count on.
 Why?
 Because every tea with bright colors is due to the fruits and vegetables in it.
 When it comes to black tea, the more orange the hue, the more polyphenols it has.

 But it’s not just the color that marks green tea as a winner here.

-She further mentioned that another reason why green tea contains higher polyphenol levels, is cause it is ‘truly pure’, since it’s made from unfermented leaves.
+She further mentioned that another reason why green tea contains higher polyphenol levels is cause it is ‘truly pure’ since it’s made from unfermented leaves.
 Black tea can’t boast in the same way since it’s prepared from fully fermented leaves, which rob it of some vital nutrients.

 Further proof of why green is better than black, is that some variations of black tea contain as much as three times more caffeine.
 And anything in excess is no good.

-It also called upon a Taiwanese research which discovered that people who were long-time consumers of this potent drink had lower body fat levels than those who weren’t.
+It also called upon Taiwanese research which discovered that people who were long-time consumers of this potent drink had lower body fat levels than those who weren’t.

 The fruits which are the highest on this list are grapes, pomegranates, berries, and apples.
 The reason is their rich color.
 But there are also plenty of others, such as garlic, onions, spinach, tomatoes, broccoli, and eggplant.

-But let us not forget blackberries, blood oranges, blue berries, cranberries, strawberries, raspberries, rhubarb, limes, kiwis, and lemons.
+But let us not forget blackberries, blood oranges, blueberries, cranberries, strawberries, raspberries, rhubarb, limes, kiwis, and lemons.
 Yes, that sure is a lot.
 But in this case, the more, the merrier.

 But there are also other types of drinks, such as wine, for example.
 Dr. Steinbaum claims that the highest concentration of polyphenols is in Bordeaux.
 Red wine, in general, contains resveratrol, which is a polyphenol in itself.

 But there’s also coffee!
-According to a Dutch study back in 2009, coffee is a decent replacement should you not have any tea around.
+According to a Dutch study back in 2009, coffee is a decent replacement should we not have any tea around.
 It turns out drinking 3 cups of coffee (though tea is advisable) can lead to a 40% less chance of type 2 diabetes danger.